sparroas/ISAT_420_S26_Shared/W5_Pandas_Groupby_And_Timeseries/Data/LearningNote_Week5Redo.md

 - Risk pools, population type data sets

 What skills and techniques did I learn or improve on?
-- Submitting Learning Notes correctly and following demonstrations in class exactly.
+- Submitting Learning Notes correctly and following demonstrations in class exactly

 What curious questions did arise and what stimulated them?
 - Sometimes I have an issue in GitHub Desktop, where the main dock or deck or whatever that is lists a lot of red, which I assume are errors.
 I'll come into office hours at some point to ask about these.